 Ian S. Hagemann, MD, PhD

 His primary clinical activity is as a surgical pathologist.
-He is an associate medical director of Genomics and Pathology @WUSTL (clinical next-generation sequencing facility) and is the associate director of the Selective (Surgical) Pathology fellowship program.
-His research interests are in the epigenetic basis of gynecologic cancers and in the implementation of next-generation sequencing for clinical diagnostics.
+In the medical school, he leads the Genetics and Genomics Thread and teaches in all three phases of the Gateway Curriculum.
+In 2020-2022, he was a Carol B. and Jerome T. Loeb Teaching Fellow.
+His research interests are in gynecologic cancers and in the implementation of next-generation sequencing for clinical diagnostics.
 Medical students at Washington University and pathology residents at the University of Pennsylvania have selected him for several teaching awards.
-He and his wife, a gynecologic oncologist, have two young children.
+His wife, Andrea Hagemann, MD, MSCI, is also a member of the faculty and of the Committee on Admissions.